Saivishnu1/e-plantShopping/README.md

 # 🌿 E-Plant – Online Plant Shopping Website (WIP)

 Welcome to **E-Plant**, an online platform for browsing and buying a variety of indoor and outdoor plants.
-This is a React.js-based e-commerce website currently under development.
+This is a React.js-based e-commerce website currently under development for a local store in my hometown.

 ## 🚧 Project Status